-“But.”
+- “But.”
 Another little word, similar to “No” above.
 If you’ve been reading these essays, you can easily understand how “Yes,….And” is preferable to “Yes,…But.”
-“But” is a contraction we try to replace with “And” whenever possible.
+“But” is a conjunction we try to replace with “And” whenever possible.

-“Unequivocal.”
+- “Unequivocal.”
 I remember studying for the SAT in high school, and one of the tricks we were taught was to challenge the veracity of questions or statements featuring the word “Always.”
 Today our trigger word is ”Unequivocal.”
-When we hear of an unequivocal recommendation, we know to equivocate.
+When we hear an unequivocal assertion, we know to consider alternatives.

-“Change Order.”
+- “Change Order.”
 If we were to ask most clients, what was most challenging during their project, I would expect to hear “Change Orders” near the top of the list.
-Nothing puts owners and contractors at odds more quickly than late or inflated change orders.
-Notwithstanding, most change orders are based on additional work or unforeseen circumstances, rather than changes, and all change orders are reviewed for appropriateness by our office before being approved, so change orders should not be so confrontational.
-In response, I’ve spoken a great deal about this over the years, and we are finally making headway at replacing the subject line of our contractors’ paperwork to read “Additional Work Authorization” rather than “Change Order.”
+Nothing puts owners and contractors at odds more quickly than late or unexpected change orders.
+Notwithstanding, most change orders are based on additional work or unforeseen circumstances, not changes, and all change orders are reviewed for appropriateness by our office before being approved, so change orders should not be so confrontational.
+In response, we are finally making headway at replacing the subject line of our contractors’ paperwork to read “Additional Work Authorization” rather than “Change Order.”

-“I Mean You No Disrespect,” and “Respectfully,….”
-While not unequivocally true, when someone attempts to soften a blow with either of these introductions, we are prepared for an opinion wildly divergent from our own, and my guess is the next statement will not be offered up respectfully.
+- “I Mean You No Disrespect,” and “Respectfully,….”
+While not unequivocally true, when someone attempts to soften a blow with either of these introductions, we are prepared for an opinion wildly divergent from our own, and my guess is that the next statement will not be proffered respectfully.
 We consider the “respect” intro as nothing more than a little white lie clueing us into a low regard for our position.